syncweek-react-aad/react-aad/README.md

 It is not recommended to use this method if it can be avoided, since operations executed via MSAL may not reflect in the wrapper.

-## :cd: Sample application
+## :cd: Sample applications

-If you'd like to see a sample application running please see the [sample](sample/) application built with Create React App.
+If you'd like to see a sample application running please see the [samples](samples/) applications, built with Create React App.

 The project can be built with the following steps:

 1. `git clone https://github.com/syncweek-react-aad/react-aad.git`
 2. `cd ./react-aad`
-3. Build the `react-aad` library:
+3. Install the dependencies:
-   - `npm install`
+   - `yarn install`
-   - `npm run build`
-4. Run the sample project:
+4. Build the `react-aad` library:
-   - `npm start`
+   - `yarn build`
+5. Run the default sample project from the project root using `yarn start`, or navigate to the sample folder you want and use `yarn start` directly.

-Be sure to modify the [authProvider.js](sample/authProvider.js) configuration to specify your own `ClientID` and `Authority`.
+Be sure to modify the [authProvider.js](/samples/react-javascript/src/authProvider.js) configuration to specify your own `ClientID` and `Authority`.

 ## :calendar: Roadmap

 While the library is ready for use there is still plenty of ongoing work.
 The following is a list of a few of the improvements under consideration.

 :white_medium_small_square: Rewrite the sample app to use hooks and simplify the logic.
+:white_medium_small_square: Add a typescript sample application.
 :white_medium_small_square: Add a `useAuthentication()` hook to the library.
 :white_medium_small_square: Replace the `AzureAD` render props with event handlers.
 :white_medium_small_square: Add Context API provider.
-:white_medium_small_square: Separate MSAL and Redux dependencies as `peerDependencies`
-:white_medium_small_square: Migrate to a build system such as Webpack, or Rollup.
 :white_medium_small_square: Add samples for consuming a Web API.
 :white_medium_small_square: Improve unit test coverage across the library.
 :white_medium_small_square: Maintain feature parity between the official MSAL [Angular library](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) after it undergoes its planned upgrade.